Building an Arduino Smart Irrigation Controller (SDG 6: Clean Water and Sanitation)

 Reproducibility

 The design is intended as a reference implementation rather than a production irrigation controller.
-Engineers adapting the system for field deployment should validate sensor calibration, electrical isolation, environmental protection, pump duty cycle, and long-term sensor stability under real operating conditions.
+Engineers adapting the system for field deployment should validate sensor calibration, electrical isolation, enclosure design, environmental protection, pump duty cycle, water distribution, and long-term sensor stability under real operating conditions.

 Conclusion